Most Americans celebrate Memorial Day with cook-outs and a three-day weekend.

 The official government holiday honors those who died for our country.
 But how did it begin?

-David W. Blight, a history professor and author of a New York Times op-ed, “Forgetting Why We Remember,” said Memorial Day had a simple start.
+David W. Blight, a history professor, said Memorial Day had a simple start.

 Residents in all communities were asked to decorate the graves of the Confederate and Union soldiers who perished during the war.
 This kind act of respect became the basis for the now annual Memorial Day observance.